Chumba4209/ThingSpeak/README.md

 > BMP180 not found!

 **Using the WiFiManager Config Portal**
-After flashing, the ESP8266 will:
+After flashing, the microcontroller will:
 1. Start a Wi-Fi Access Point named BMP180Config
 2. You should:
 * Connect to this WiFi using your phone or computer